Customer support is one of the biggest factors that can impact your business’ success.

 The first port of call for most support-seeking customers is the self-service option— usually an online knowledge base.

-People like to solve problems themselves: 67% of customers prefer using self-service over talking to a company rep3.
+People like to solve problems themselves: 67% of customers prefer using self service when it comes to problem-solving over talking to a company rep.

 For most issues, it’s just easier and quicker for customers to find their own solution, whether it’s upgrading their account, installing a new feature, or canceling their subscription.

 In fact, modern-day customers have come to expect companies to offer self-service.
-Which means that forcing them to contact a live agent to accomplish something that should be routine can actually diminish their overall experience.
+Which means that forcing them to use live chat support to accomplish routine technical problem solving can actually diminish their overall experience.
 The thing is, they just need both choices.

 By providing customers with an easy-to-access and comprehensive self-service option, you free up your support team to prioritize the customer issues that only a real-life person can solve.